Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: METHODOLOGY

 \subsubsection{Database Construction}

-To build a learning-based object dynamics estimator, we constructed the $M$ number of source dataset $\mathcal{D}_S = { (\bm{X}^i_S,\bm{y}^i_S)}^{M}_{i=1} (M=5000)$ in IssacGym simulator \cite{makoviychuk2021isaac} (5,000 environments are utilized at the same time).
-To directly apply the pre-trained estimation model to the SATYRR without further manual tuning, we employed a more realistic simulator \ref{B_METHOD} to acquire the dataset $\mathcal{D}_S$.
+To build a learning-based object dynamics estimator, we constructed the $M$ number of source dataset $\mathcal{D}_S = { (\br{X}^i_S,\br{y}^i_S)}^{M}_{i=1} (M=5000)$ using the IsaacGym simulator \cite{makoviychuk2021isaac}, with 5,000 environments running simultaneously.
+To directly apply the pre-trained estimation model to the SATYRR without further manual tuning, we employed a more realistic simulator to acquire the dataset $\mathcal{D}_S$.
 All agents in the simulator track the desired trajectory (Eq. \ref{destraj}) while holding different objects.
-The estimator takes as input the concatenated vector $\bm{X}$ and outputs estimated inertial parameter $\bm{y}$ as:
+The estimator takes as input the concatenated vector $\br{X_S}$ and outputs estimated inertial parameter $\br{y_S}$ as:

 where $q^i_{t: T}$ and $\dot{q}^i_{t: T}$ are the history of joint position and velocity of each joint, respectively.
-The term $\bm{y}$ denotes the vector of inertial parameters.
+The term $\br{y_S}$ denotes the vector of inertial parameters.
+Each parameter component is either 1) randomly generated with a uniform distribution, or 2) determined by adjusting the weight location, length scale (width and height of each cuboid), and density.
+After random generation, we verified their mass and ensured the inertia tensor satisfies the triangular inequality for physical feasibility.
 We simplify the problem by focusing on estimating the diagonal terms in the inertia matrix considering a more tractable analysis while retaining the essential physics of the problem.
-To collect the database in the world, a wheeled humanoid robot, SAYTRR \cite{purushottam2023dynamic} tracked the pre-recorded shaking motion created in simulation (see Eq. (\ref{inputandoutput}).
+To collect real-world data for validation, the wheeled humanoid robot SATYRR \cite{purushottam2022hands} tracked a pre-recorded shaking motion generated in simulation (see Eq. (\ref{trajectoryeqn})).
 A total of ten different objects were involved, along with a free case where no object was held.
-For each object case, the trajectory was applied to the SATYRR five times (i.e., a total of 50 real-world dataset were obtained for the validation in the experiment).
+For each object case, the trajectory was applied to the SATYRR five times (i.e., a total of 45 real-world dataset were obtained for the validation in the experiment).